 Old Fashioned Chipped Beef Dip

-My fave way to partake in Old Fashioned Chipped Beef Dip is straight up with a good sturdy cracker!
+My fave way to eat?
+Gimme me the Old Fashioned Chipped Beef Dip straight up with a good sturdy cracker!

 About Old Fashioned Chipped Beef Dip:

-I have no idea what the history of this dip is; I just know it’s been around for about as long as I have memory (and I’m gettin’ old!) and has turned up at Midwestern parties, church basement potlucks and just about any festive occasion.
+I have no idea what the history of this dip is; I know it’s been around for about as long as I have memory (and I’m gettin’ old!) and has turned up at Midwestern parties, church basement potlucks, and just about any festive occasion.

 I have a special touch or two of my own, but you’re gonna find if you look around, that some people vary the ratio of cream cheese to sour cream to chipped beef.
-Some add a little horseradish, maybe some dill, sometimes lemon, more or less of any of the standard ingredients (Worcestershire, garlic powder, onion powder) and I’ve even seen this dip made with French Onion Soup Mix.
+Some add a little horseradish, maybe some dill, sometimes lemon, or more or less of any of the standard ingredients (Worcestershire, garlic powder, onion powder.)
+I’ve even seen it made with French Onion Soup Mix.
 And if you can believe it, Ranch sneaks into some varieties.

 Now and then I see people who use Buddig Dried Beef rather than the Chipped Beef in the jar.
-Probably it’s cheaper that way, but not as good in my opinion, and best saved for a time when you’re in a pinch.
+It’s probably cheaper that way, but not as good, and best done only if you’re in a pinch.

 What is Chipped Beef and Where do I Find it?

-You’ll usually find Chipped or Dried Beef in the same aisle as the Tuna Fish.
-It should be very close by and near any items like Deviled Ham, Vienna Sausages or other shelf stable meat items.
+You’ll usually find Chipped or Dried Beef as it’s now called, in the same aisle as the canned tuna.
+It should be very close by and near any items like Deviled Ham, Vienna Sausages, or other shelf-stable meat items.

 Variations on Old Fashioned Chipped Beef Dip:

 • To make a cheeseball: Simply mix ingredients as for the dip, mold it into a ball and refrigerate.
 After it is stiff, shape it a little more if needed and roll in finely chopped pecans.
-Serve with crackers and something to spread it with.
+Serve with crackers.
+Have a good, sturdy item to spread it with.

 • To make a hot spread: To bake this, simply place it in a small baking dish and bake in a 350-degree F. oven for about 20 minutes, until hot and bubbly.
 Some add chopped pecans to the top before baking.